 HARDIN COUNTY SCHOOLS PERFORMING ARTS CENTER – Elizabethtown, KY 2001-Present

-- Serving over 20,000 students annually through educational programming across a nine county region annually.
+- Serving over 20,000 students annually through educational programming across a nine-county region.

 - Serving 10,000 patrons annually through public programming.
 Averaging a 10% increase in public attendance figures annually.

-- In 2002, the PAC was recognized by the Kennedy Center as one of eleven demonstration sites nationwide as part of a national Community Audit for Arts Education.
+- In 2002, the Kennedy Center recognized the PAC as one of eleven demonstration sites nationwide as part of a national Community Audit for Arts Education.

-- At the 2003 National Arts Education Partnership Meeting in Washington, DC, Mr. Lovins was served as lead presenter of a breakout session discussing the success of the PAC’s programming.
+- At the 2003 National Arts Education Partnership Meeting in Washington, DC, Mr. Lovins served as lead presenter of a breakout session discussing the PAC’s programming success.

-- The 2009 Kentucky Music Education Association Friend of Music Award was received by Mr. Lovins was his contributions to music education.
+- In 2009, Mr. Lovins was the Kentucky Music Education Association Friend of Music Award recipient for his music education contributions.

-- Also in 2009, Mr. Lovins was recognized as one of 12 annual Hardin County Schools Distinguished Alumni.
+- In 2009, Mr. Lovins was recognized as one of 12 annual Hardin County Schools Distinguished Alumni.

 - The PAC has made unique and significant contributions to Hardin County Schools’ academic performance.
 After the first year of programming, Hardin County School students scored above Kentucky state averages in all grade levels in Arts & Humanities content area for the first time.
 As of 2005 test results, HCS Middle and Elementary Schools continue to outpace state averages.

-- Implementation of a strong internet presence to facilitate grant opportunities and artist/audience interaction, publicize events, and management of the PAC’s multiple survey, rental, newsletter and funding programs.
+- Implementing a solid internet presence to facilitate grant opportunities, artist/audience interaction, event marketing, and management of the PAC’s multiple surveys, rentals, newsletters, and funding programs.

 NEW YORK 1995-2001

-Freelanced as a Stage Director and Producer for various Off-Off Broadway theatre companies including co-founding Spinning Graves Productions – an acting company dedicated to re-envisioning classical literature for contemporary audiences and directing the 20th Anniversary Production of The Elephant Man to critical acclaim.
+Freelanced as a Stage Director, Playwright, and Producer for various Off-Off Broadway theatre companies, including co-founding Spinning Graves Productions – an acting company dedicated to re-envisioning classical literature for contemporary audiences and directing the 20th Anniversary Production of The Elephant Man to critical acclaim.

-- Peer Gynt (director/producer) Expanded Arts (producer: Jennifer Spahr)
+- Peer Gynt (Director/C0-Producer) • Expanded Arts (C0-Producer: Jennifer Spahr)

 THE ARACOMA STORY, INC. – Logan, WV 2000

-Served as Director In Residence for the 25th Anniversary Season of the Outdoor Drama, The Aracoma Story, Inc., located in the Chief Logan State Park of Logan, WV.
-Duties included fresh adaptation of The Aracoma Story script, stage direction and choreography for an ensemble repertory community cast of 75 in The Aracoma Story as well as Oklahoma! and Li’l Abner.
+Served as Resident Director for the 25th Anniversary Season of The Aracoma Story, Inc. in the Chief Logan State Park of Logan, WV.
+Duties included a fresh adaptation of The Aracoma Story script, stage direction, and choreography for an ensemble repertory community cast of 75 in The Aracoma Story as well as Oklahoma! and Li’l Abner.

 Technical Theatre Experience